jrdegbe/thamesthrive-api/docs/flow/actions/commercial/twillio_sms.md

 # Send SMS

-The "Send SMS" plugin in Tracardi enables you to send SMS messages using the Twilio gateway.
-With this plugin, you can integrate SMS messaging functionality into your Tracardi workflows.
+The "Send SMS" plugin in ThamesThrive enables you to send SMS messages using the Twilio gateway.
+With this plugin, you can integrate SMS messaging functionality into your ThamesThrive workflows.

 ## Description